 - Understand the relationship between cost and revenue

-Each of these businesses, regardless of size or complexity, tries to earn a profit:
+Each business, regardless of size or complexity, tries to earn a profit:

-Total revenue is the income brought into the firm from selling its products.
-It is calculated by multiplying the price of the product times the quantity of output sold:
+Total revenue is the income the firm generates from selling its products.
+We calculate it by multiplying the price of the product times the quantity of output sold:

 We will see in the following chapters that revenue is a function of the demand for the firm’s products.

 We can distinguish between two types of cost: explicit and implicit.
-Explicit costs are out-of-pocket costs, that is, payments that are actually made.
+Explicit costs are out-of-pocket costs, that is, actual payments.
 Wages that a firm pays its employees or rent that a firm pays for its office are explicit costs.
 Implicit costs are more subtle, but just as important.
-They represent the opportunity cost of using resources already owned by the firm.
-Often for small businesses, they are resources contributed by the owners; for example, working in the business while not getting a formal salary, or using the ground floor of a home as a retail store.
-Implicit costs also allow for depreciation of goods, materials, and equipment that are necessary for a company to operate.
-(See the Work it Out feature for an extended example.)
+They represent the opportunity cost of using resources that the firm already owns.
+Often for small businesses, they are resources that the owners contribute.
+For example, working in the business while not earning a formal salary, or using the ground floor of a home as a retail store are both implicit costs.
+Implicit costs also include the depreciation of goods, materials, and equipment that are necessary for a company to operate.
+(See the Work It Out feature for an extended example.)

 Calculating Implicit Costs

 Consider the following example.
-Fred currently works for a corporate law firm.
-He is considering opening his own legal practice, where he expects to earn $200,000 per year once he gets established.
-To run his own firm, he would need an office and a law clerk.
-He has found the perfect office, which rents for $50,000 per year.
-A law clerk could be hired for $35,000 per year.
-If these figures are accurate, would Fred’s legal practice be profitable?
+Eryn currently works for a corporate law firm.
+She is considering opening her own legal practice, where she expects to earn $200,000 per year once she establishes herself.
+To run her own firm, she would need an office and a law clerk.
+She has found the perfect office, which rents for $50,000 per year.
+She could hire a law clerk for $35,000 per year.
+If these figures are accurate, would Eryn’s legal practice be profitable?